 Sharing work in progress can seem daunting, especially considering the stereotype that artists are fragile about feedback, but here is where our definition of creativity at Think Company is formed.

-The marvel of creativity is being able to take the pieces of everything you’ve gathered (feedback, requirements, research, and constraints) and making something useful, usable, and delightful from it.
+The benefit of creativity is being able to take the pieces of everything you’ve gathered (feedback, requirements, research, and constraints) and making something useful, usable, and delightful from it.

 It’s in this process that we know we’ve done something truly creative.
-Creativity must not only be defined by what our imaginations can produce without limits, but also what our imaginations can produce with limits.
+The benefits of creativity in a company must not only be defined by what our imaginations can produce without limits, but also what our imaginations can produce with limits.

-If you’ve implemented any of the above suggestions to spark creativity, then you are well on your way to building trust!
+If you’ve implemented any of the above suggestions to spark creativity and build your design culture, then you are well on your way to building trust!
 By taking time to understand the problem, generating ideas, sharing your work from sketches to prototypes, and checking in with your users and stakeholders, creativity flourishes.
-You create an environment where clients who never consider themselves “creative” become just that.
+You create a design culture where clients who never consider themselves “creative” become just that.

 At Think Company, we call this the “marker” moment, and it typically reveals itself when clients “pick up a marker” and begin drawing out ideas themselves—or when stakeholders can defend design decisions with confidence and a sense of ownership, knowing they’re serving business and user needs.